rustls/rustls-ffi/README.md

 #### Verifying TLS certificates

-By default, rustls does not load any TLS certificates, not even the system store, which means that TLS certificate verification will fail by default.
+By default, rustls does not load any trust anchors (root certificates), not even the system trust anchor store, which means that TLS certificate verification will fail by default.
 You are responsible for loading certificates using one of the following methods:

 - `rustls_root_cert_store_add_pem`, which adds a single certificate to a root store